KristinHenry/vis.social/README.md

 3. Add text describing the image, or edit existing descriptive text.

+### upload a video

+* Please avoid uploading directly to our servers.
+* Instead, please upload to another service and post the link here.
+* Why?
+To avoid using up our server space and increasing the cost of running this istance/community servers.

 ## Tools and habits for supporting a diverse community?
 * hashtags
 * CWs...